 We've discussed the execution modes, conditional execution and running actions.
 There are a few other means of changing how statements are executed.

 As already stated, the Force Grouped Execution can be used to start an action in grouped execution mode.
 There are times when you have an action which doesn't use any of the loaded audio files.
 Perhaps you are reading a database file and indirectly making changes.
 The Constrain Execution to a Single File statement ensures that only one audio file is visible to the action.
-Note that once executed, there is only one effective file until action processing terminates.
-Remember, actions cannot be executed without at least one selected audio file.
 This statement ensures that you really don't have to think about execution modes for the remainder of the action.
 It does allow you to stay in stepwise mode if you wish.
 Unlike the Force Grouped Execution statement, Constrain Execution to a Single File does not have to be the first statement in the file.
 It can be executed at any time.

 There are times when you only want to process certain files based on a condition.
 However, you might want to perform a function which is only valid stepwise, such as Renumber Tracks, on those files.
 The Ignore Files statement limits the number of files which are visible to the action, based on a track variable being true or false.
 When files are ignored, they will not be processed by action statements.
 You can successively ignore files if you wish.
-The Restore Ignored Files statement is used to make everything visible once again.
+You cannot use this statement to ignore all files.
+Yate actions require that at least one file is available at all times.
+If the statement would cause all files to be ignored the action test state is set to false and no changes are made, otherwise the test state is set to true.

-List processing is one of the more powerful features in Yate.
+As already said,list processing is one of the more powerful features in Yate.
 The nature of tagging is such that you are quite often working on lists.
-For example, lists of artists, or composers, etc.
+For example, lists of artists, or composers, etc. The proper construction and use of lists can potentially drastically lower the number of action statements which must be executed.
+Yate code is interpreted and as such the fewer the statements the faster the code.

 While lists are typically analogous to arrays, Yate supports the concept of key-value lists which are effectively a high level programming language's dictionary.
 In a key value list each list element has a key and an associated value.
 You can have values which are other lists or other key-value lists.
 All of this is possible by the selective choice of delimiters for each contained list.